Introduction to Earned Value Management

-The Cost Variance is based on the earned value and the Actual cost.
+The Cost Variance is based on the earned value and the actual cost.
 This gives us whether the project is on a budget as per plan, under Budget or over Budget.

 Cost Variance is the difference between Earned Value and Actual Cost.
 Hence there is again a simple formula to calculate the Cost Variance.

 If the resultant difference is found to be 0, then the project is considered to be as per budget.
-If the difference is negative, the project is over budget, and of the result is positive, the project is under budget.
+If the difference is negative, the project is over budget, and if the result is positive, the project is under budget.